ravinderh17/ravinderh17/README.md

 #  Hi, I'm Ravinder Kaur

-### About Me:
-🔭 I'm a passionate and skilled full stack developer, recently graduated with a B.E. in C.S.E. from Chandigarh University.
+I'm a passionate and skilled full stack developer, recently graduated with a B.E. in C.S.E. from Chandigarh University.
 My journey in software development is driven by a strong foundation in both frontend and backend technologies, and a relentless drive to create efficient, scalable, and user-friendly web applications.

 - 👭 I'm currently looking for both intern and full-time roles.